purpleprodigy/pooseum/readme.md

 # Pooseum Child Theme built on Beans

-This is a child theme for the Beans framework by Purple Prodigy.
+This is a child theme built on the Beans framework by Purple Prodigy.

 # Features